UMCUGenetics/mutSigExtractor/README.md

     ## A[C>A]T 0.001280 9.78e-05 0.01220 0.0295 0.00661
     ## C[C>A]A 0.000312 2.08e-04 0.02250 0.0807 0.00743

-Signature fitting is done using `fitToSignatures()` (this uses non-negative linear least squares algorithm; based on `lsqnonneq()` from the `pracma` package). `mut.context.counts` can be a numeric vector, matrix, or dataframe.
-If a matrix/dataframe, row represent samples and columns represent contexts.
+Signature fitting is done using `fitToSignatures()` This function uses the non-negative linear least squares algorithm based on `lsqnonneq()` from the `pracma` package. `mut.context.counts` can be a numeric vector, matrix, or dataframe.
+If a matrix/dataframe, rows represent samples and columns represent contexts.

 ``` r